2022 Digital Marketing Trends

 2021 is coming to a close and it has been another year of change.
 Google (as always) updated many algorithms.
 Twitter started Fleets and killed it again.
 LinkedIn started stories and killed it again.
 Third-party cookies being blocked by Chrome has been delayed until 2023.
 And who can forget Facebook’s announcement of the Metaverse and name change to Meta?

-With the digital landscape constantly changing and so quickly, you would be a fool to make any predictions for 2022, wouldn’t you?
+With the digital landscape constantly changing and so quickly, you would be a fool to make any 2022 digital marketing trends predictions, wouldn’t you?
 Well… We are going to do it anyway, as we want to help you stay ahead of the curve.

 Core Web Vitals

 Google’s user experience update around Core Web Vitals started to roll out in June 2021, showing us that Google not only wants to deliver the most relevant result based on the user’s search, but also wants to make sure that websites provide a great user experience.
 There will be updates to this algorithm and Google will develop new ways to measure user experience.